sitepoint/debian-image-builder/README.md

 The script is started with ``./debian-image-builder``.
 The first argument should be the provider.
-Currently only ec2 is supported (``./debian-image-builder ec2``).
+Currently only ec2 is supported (``./debian-image-builder ec2``) however additing additional providers should be straightforward (and patches are welcome).
 Supported environments should have sensible defaults and can be configured with options and plugins.
 To see a list of options use ``--help``.
 When creating an AMI, the script needs to be provided with appropriate AWS credentials (see below).

-As there are no interactive prompts, the bootstrapping can run entirely unattended from start till finish.
+As there are no interactive prompts, the bootstrapping can run entirely unattended from start to finish.
 Plugins can optionally change this behaviour (eg. ``pause-before-umount``).

 A number of plugins are included in the plugins directory.
 A list of